coleifer/peewee/docs/peewee/database.rst

 Note that the call to ``connect()`` returns ``False`` if the database connection was already open.

-To close a connection, use the :py:meth:`Database.close` method:
+To close a connection, use the :meth:`Database.close` method:

 .. code-block:: pycon
    :emphasize-lines: 1